ARadRareness/assistant-coder/README.md

 ## Running

 Make sure you first download a gguf-model and put it in the models folder.
-You will also need put a llama.cpp-server binary in the bin folder.
+You will also need to put a llama.cpp-server binary in the bin folder.
 After that run the server using one of the following commands:

 ```bash
 python server.py